Music

 The exhibition shows the results: personal, atmospheric, sometimes funny, sometimes sad miniature worlds that are above all bursting with creativity.

-Press and public reactions
+Press and audience reactions

 On Thursday 15 January the moment finally arrived: the premiere of The Opera Circus.
-After two years of research, preparation and rehearsals, our homage to Handel, Baroque opera and the spectacular theatre of that era finally saw the light of day.
+After two years of research, preparation and rehearsals, our homage to Handel, Baroque opera and the spectacle theatre of that era finally saw the light of day.
 And just as the performance ends with a radiant appearance of the sun on stage, so radiant was the premiere evening itself.
 De Theaterkrant wrote: “Director Serge van Veggel and Aedín Walsh once again do justice to OPERA2DAY’s reputation as an idiosyncratic opera company.”

-The combination of singing and circus was considered exceptional.
+The combination of singing and circus was considered remarkable.
 ArtsTalk Magazine wrote: “Maria Schellenberg as the Queen of War sang beautifully despite having to do the first few minutes balanced on a small platform halfway up a rigging pole.
 Maud Bessard-Morandas was excellent as The Sun, who also fearlessly demonstrated her trapeze skills.”
 The trapeze work and rope climbing by the circus artists were also described as “excellent.”

-The Netherlands Bach Society, conducted by Hernán Schvartzman, played “as always impeccably,” according to ArtsTalk Magazine.
+The Netherlands Bach Society, conducted by Hernán Schvartzman, played “as always impeccable,” according to ArtsTalk Magazine.
 De Volkskrant was surprised by the recorder as a “melancholic creator of atmosphere” and the “inventively plucked lute.”
 According to Place de l’Opera, the orchestra played “with colour and virtuosity.”

 The reconstructed Baroque theatre on stage was widely praised.
 ArtsTalk Magazine called the set “the highlight of the show.”
 De Theaterkrant wrote: “The Baroque mini-theatre built by the circus artists, with its columns entwined with flower garlands, is a feast for the eyes.”
 And: “Herbert Janse’s set simultaneously evokes a devastated city and a circus theatre, with vague ruins and acrobats swinging smoothly through the air.”
+Bachtrack spoke of “rolling waves and flowery bowers” and called it “a delicious bit of design by Herbert Janse,” adding that “the delight in the auditorium was palpable.”
+The reconstructed Baroque theatre proved once again to be a visual highlight.

 NRC called the scenario “inventive,” though it was less enthusiastic about the opening: “With gods who keep wallowing in their misery, the story gets off to a somewhat slow start.”
 The newspaper nevertheless concluded positively that “the mix of opera and circus is an entertaining pick-me-up.”
 ArtsTalk Magazine is already looking forward to the next production: “It has reached a point where Serge van Veggel and OPERA2DAY can be relied on to produce new, exciting and innovative theatre every time.”
 Place de l’Opera summed up The Opera Circus as: “A cleverly constructed Handellian operatic world based on a colourful circus feast.”
+Opera Gazet calls the production “Brilliant Baroque joy” and went even further: “This performance, The Opera Circus, is more, much more than a spectacle coupé and also more than a pasticcio; it is a brilliant new opera.”
+This review also underlines the artistic ambition of the production: not a loose collage, but a fully-fledged new Handelian opera world.

 The first reactions from the audience were very positive.
 One visitor said: “I thought the sets and costumes were beautiful, and the singers were so good!”
 Moments of humour and spectacle alternated with moments of emotion, which greatly impressed the audience.
 One visitor who travels the world to see opera everywhere remarked: “I have seen and heard countless interpretations of Handel, but this one truly stands out.
 The music was beautiful and the staging exceptionally creative.
 Compliments!”